PatrickJens/ClamorChat/README.md

 In the  DemoPresentation.pptx, start at page 6 for app explanations and some UML

+At some point, I'll push the npm_modules folder

 ---------------------------------------------------------------------------------------------------------------

 Some classes like Cookie.js are not user.
 Some classes like PostJSON is only used once.
 This was a learning process.